Tower Bridge peanut vendors face legal crackdown

 They had been spotted sitting within a metre of the halfway points of the two bridges, knowing City licensing officers could not target them beyond those points.

 The City of London’s Bridge House Estate owns both landmarks, but it only has powers to patrol the parts that fall within its territory.
-Southwark Council is in charge of enforcing licensing for the southern half of the Millennium bridge, and it splits the resposbility for Tower Bridge with Tower Hamlets.
+Southwark Council is in charge of enforcing licensing for the southern half of the Millennium bridge, and it splits the responsibility for Tower Bridge with Tower Hamlets.

-It reflected “poorly” on the Corporation’s image that it couldn’t enforce the rules on its own landmarks, the report said .
+It reflected “poorly” on the Corporation’s image that it couldn’t enforce the rules on its own landmarks, the report said.

 Security regularly moved the sellers on, but the report described the hawkers as “opportunistic” – they were swift to change their operations based on when and where monitoring was taking place.